stateflow-dev/algogent-runtime/README.md

 ## Roadmap

-ALGOgent follows an open-core model — the Community Edition is complete and useful on its own.
+ALGOgent follows an open-core model â€” the Community Edition is complete and useful on its own.
 Pro features will introduce genuinely new capabilities, not move existing ones behind a paywall.

-### v1.0 — Current ?
+### v1.0 â€” Current ?
 - Runtime Execution Engine
 - Retry Engine with Backoff
 - State Persistence (JSON)